 Telling her story – to me and to key people in her life – was actually an important step for regaining perspective, moderating nervous system arousal, and healing the sense of alienation she experienced.
 But she had to build up to it slowly.
 Only by understanding the effects of trauma and having a map to navigate it in therapy could I work with her in a truly helpful way.

-Trauma is complex, and there are many approaches to working with it.
 Understanding and treating trauma requires training, study and practice.
 I use somatic processing rooted in mindfulness and Hakomi principles.
 This allows me to gently work with the trauma that is locked in the body, without forcing clients into potential overwhelm or retraumatization.

 To learn more about trauma, PTSD and treatment I recommend Peter Levine’s books –